Week 2-3 - Functions & Limits #

 - wthat is a fixed point?

-- check the precise definition.
+- what is infinity?- check the precise definition.

 - [optional]what is the difference between actual infinity and potential infinity?